apache/incubator-stormcrawler/external/elasticsearch/README.md

 then call the ESSeedInjector topology with

-`storm jar target/storm-crawler-elasticsearch-0.7-SNAPSHOT.jar com.digitalpebble.storm.crawler.elasticsearch.ESSeedInjector . seeds.txt -local -conf es-conf.yaml -conf crawl-conf.yaml -ttl 60`
+`storm jar target/storm-crawler-elasticsearch-0.9-SNAPSHOT.jar com.digitalpebble.storm.crawler.elasticsearch.ESSeedInjector . seeds.txt -local -conf es-conf.yaml -conf crawl-conf.yaml -ttl 60`

 You should then be able to see the seeds in the [status index](http://localhost:9200/status/_search?pretty).
 The injection topology will terminate by itself after 60 seconds.

 Of course if you have only one seed URL, it would be faster to add it to the _status_ index with CURL as shown above, however if you are planning to add many seeds then using the topology is probably easier.
+Another situation when you should use the injection topology is when you want shard the URLs per host or domain ('es.status.routing: true').

 In [Kibana](http://localhost:5601/#/settings/objects), do `Settings > Objects > Import` and select the file `kibana.json`.
 Then go to `DashBoard`, click on `Loads Saved Dashboard` and select `Crawl Status`.
 You should see a table containing a single line _DISCOVERED 1_.

 You are almost ready to launch the crawl.
 First you'll need to add more elements to the _crawl-conf.yaml_ configuration file.
 The [example conf in core](https://github.com/DigitalPebble/storm-crawler/blob/master/core/crawler-conf.yaml) should be a good starting point.
 When it's done run

-`storm jar target/storm-crawler-elasticsearch-0.7-SNAPSHOT.jar com.digitalpebble.storm.crawler.elasticsearch.ESCrawlTopology -local -conf es-conf.yaml -conf crawl-conf.yaml`
+`storm jar target/storm-crawler-elasticsearch-0.9-SNAPSHOT.jar com.digitalpebble.storm.crawler.elasticsearch.ESCrawlTopology -local -conf es-conf.yaml -conf crawl-conf.yaml`

 to start the crawl.
 You can remove `-local` to run the topology on a Storm cluster.